Sonnenallee: Plot

 Later, while showing a confiscated Japanese stereo to Heinz, the guard overloads the power grid and knocks the street into darkness.
 Among the chaos, Sabrina confides in Mario that she is pregnant.
 Micha's young friend Wuschel, who has an illicit copy of Exile on Main St. is told by Horkefeld to stop as he is near the border.
 He keeps running and is shot by Horkefeld.
 Wuschel appears to be dead, but his album stopped the bullet.
 Discovering the record has shattered, Wuschel is heartbroken.

 Nearing the end of his diary forgeries, Micha has a sudden realization about his political beliefs, and reneges on his promise to join the army.
 As he is leaving, he sees Mario at the recruitment station, who confesses that he is joining the army to provide for his new child.
 Micha is furious and the two fight in the corridor and end up sobbing together.
 When Micha returns home, he discovers Heinz – who always claimed the asbestos in East German dwellings would kill someone – dead of lung cancer.
 Here, the family discovers that their neighbor Fromm is not a Stasi agent and actually works for a funeral company.
 Doris is allowed back into the West for his funeral, and smuggles his ashes back in a coffee can in order to bury him with their mother.
 Micha goes to Miriam's house and gives her the diaries, and they share an intimate moment.

 Back in Micha's room, he and Wuschel listen to a new Exile On Main St. album, where they discover it is a forgery.
 Below, a crowd of people gathers, looking at them and listening to the music, including Horkefeld, who is now reduced to a street-sweeper (presumably due to shooting Wuschel).
 The film ends with the crowd getting caught up dancing to the western music and moving to the border where the soldiers in the guard tower join in, one of whom accidentally fires his AK-47 while playing air guitar, making the crowd laugh.
 The film ends with a long black and white shot of the border gates opened and the street abandoned.

-Controversy
+Reception

-Writing for Der Spiegel, Marianne Wellershoff argued that the film glorified the GDR and played down the negative aspects of life in East Germany, under Erich Honecker.
-But other reviewers saw this criticism as unfair and the film was well received by German viewers.
+Reception to the film was largely positive, with praise for Haußmann's direction of the characters and the nostalgic feeling that the film evoked.
+Some reviewers noted that the majority of the cast and crew had themselves grown up in East Germany, which played into the portrayal of East German society in the film, while others considered the portrayal of East Germany too rosy, and accused the film of having a "negligent political carefreeness."